pymupdf/PyMuPDF/docs/document.rst

     * If ``stream`` is given, then the document is created from memory.
     * If ``stream`` is `None`, then a document is created from the file given by ``filename``.

     :arg str,pathlib filename: A UTF-8 string or ``pathlib.Path`` object containing a file path.
-The document type is always determined from the file content.
-The ``filetype`` parameter can be used to ensure that the detected type is as expected or, respectively, to force treating any file as plain text.
+The document type is (almost  [#f8]_) always determined from the file content.
+The ``filetype`` parameter can be used to force treating any file as plain text.
+For plain text files, there is no unambiguous way to recognize the content.
+Therefore the file extension or the ``filetype`` parameter must be given.

     :arg bytes,bytearray,BytesIO stream: A memory area containing file data.
-The document type is **always** detected from the data content.
-The ``filetype`` parameter is ignored except for undetected data content.
-In that case only, using ``filetype="txt"`` will treat the data as containing plain text.
+With few exceptions [#f8]_, the document type is detected from the data content.

     :arg str filetype: A string specifying the type of document.
-This may be anything looking like a filename (e.g. "x.pdf"), in which case MuPDF uses the extension to determine the type, or a mime type like ``application/pdf``.
-Just using strings like "pdf"  or ".pdf" will also work.
-Can be omitted for :ref:`a supported document type<Supported_File_Types>`.

-      If opening a file name / path only, it will be used to ensure that the detected type is as expected.
-An exception is raised for a mismatch.
-Using `filetype="txt"` will treat any file as containing plain text.

-      When opening from memory, this parameter is ignored except for undetected data content.
-Only in that case, using ``filetype="txt"`` will treat the data as containing plain text.
+Will be ignored in most [#f8]_ cases for :ref:`a supported document type<Supported_File_Types>`.
+Text-based files usually have no unambiguous way to recognize the content.
+Therefore the file extension or the ``filetype`` parameter (especially when opening from memory) must usually be given.

     :arg rect_like rect: a rectangle specifying the desired page size.
 This parameter is only meaningful for documents with a variable page layout ("reflowable" documents), like e-books or HTML, and ignored otherwise.
 If specified, it must be a non-empty, finite rectangle with top-left coordinates (0, 0).
 Together with parameter *fontsize*, each page will be accordingly laid out and hence also determine the number of pages.